MargaretKrutikova/sqlhydra-demo/README.md

 - Your `sql` queries won't be out of sync since you will get compile-time errors as soon as you re-run the type generator after the schema is updated,
 - It is light-weight and doesn't support any relationship mapping, so it is much more transparent (not a real ORM).

+The ability to instantly keep in sync your database schema and the source code is especially crucial in the beginning of the project when the names change often, fields are added and tables are removed.

 ## Overview

 This demo project is using a `dotnet` tool [`SqlHydra.Npgsql`](https://github.com/JordanMarr/SqlHydra/#sqlhydranpgsql-) for type generation from a `postgres` database and a `NuGet` package [`SqlHydra.Query`](https://github.com/JordanMarr/SqlHydra/#sqlhydraquery-) for building `sql` queries using `F#` computation expressions and the generated types.
 The two packages are working in synergy and provide a light-weight data-access layer.

 Apart from `SqlHydra`, the project includes a full-blown setup for running database migrations with `rambler`, `Make` commands for building and running other nifty tasks and running everything in `docker` containers to show how to integrate `SqlHydra` in a real-world scenario.
+The database and schema are created when the `docker` container is spun up locally, see [running locally](#running-locally).

+The app itself is a console app consisting of the following files:

+- [`generated/DemoDatabaseTypes`](./src/generated/DemoDatabaseTypes.fs) - generated `F#` types from the tables in the database `sqlhydra_demo` in schema `demo_stuff`,
+- [`Database.fs`](./src/Database.fs) - light-weight data-access layer for CRUD operations against the db with the generated types and computation expressions from `SqlHydra.Query`,
+- [`Env.fs`](./src/Env.fs) - reading env variables with database config values, can safely skip this,
+- [`Program.fs`](./src/Program.fs) - example creating database connection with `SqlHydra.Query` and using the data access layer to insert and read database rows.

 ### Type generation